 Initially – During the initial years, Clinique used to test individual ingredients and finished products on animals in their own labs.

 The 1980s – In the second half of the 1980s its parent brand, Estee Lauder stopped doing in-house animal tests.
 Clinique followed Estee Lauder’s path to put a break on animal testing in their own labs.

 However, both Clinique and Estee Lauder still sell products in China where animal tests are mandatory for all foreign-made cosmetics.

 No. Both Clinique and its parent brand, Estee Lauder allow testing on animals to market their products in China.
-They do not run animal tests in their own premises or ask ingredient suppliers to do so.
-But, they have yielded to provide their product samples and fees to third party labs in China to do cruelty tests.
+They do not run animal tests on their own premises or ask ingredient suppliers to do so.
+But, they have yielded to provide their product samples and fees to third-party labs in China to do cruelty tests.